CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-05-06-not-fast-mod.md

   1.79 │    └──jmp    202
 ```

-The fallthrough of the branch is now the case where we are *not* performing the division.
+The fallthrough of the branch is now the case where we are *not* performing the division (the compiler will typically place the likely path as the fallthrough path).
 In fact, the division has be moved far away from our tight inner-loop!
 Another metric we can compare between baseMod and fastMod is the difference in the cylces where the divider is active.
 Let's compare the tests `baseMod/1024/224` and `fastModHint/1024/224` for a constant number of iteratios (1000000).

 ```
 baseMod/1024/224      7,462,530,966      arith.divider_active